Summeli/summeli.com/jekyll-export/_posts/2010-04-14-implementing-antsnes-with-qt-part-6-final-touch-using-stylesheets.md

         }
     QString styleSheet = QLatin1String(file.readAll());
     qApp-&amp;amp;amp;gt;setStyleSheet(styleSheet);

-<p>The AntSnes is now pretty close to complete.
-I hope that I can post a youtube video soon, and also to make the first release.</p>
 ```

+The AntSnes is now pretty close to complete.
+I hope that I can post a youtube video soon, and also to make the first release.